 The assessment contains reading materials that were drawn from sources commonly available to students both in and out of the school environment.
 These authentic materials were considered to be representative of students' typical reading experiences.
-Each student in the assessment was asked to complete two 25-minute sections, each consisting of a reading passage and associated questions.
+Students are asked to read two grade-appropriate passages and to answer questions based on what they have read.
 A combination of multiple-choice and constructed-response questions was used to assess students' understanding of the passages.
 Released NAEP reading passages and questions, along with student performance data by state, are available on the NAEP website at http://nces.ed.gov/nationsreportcard/itmrlsx/.